How to Use Handbrake: Tutorial by Software Engineers

 (the download doesn’t cost a dime 😉

 WALTR is the only video converter, that converts your video on-the-fly – while it gets transferred.
+With the app every iPod handles FLAC easily.

 Once you dowloaded the app – go ahead and install it.